apache/spark/docs/sql-keywords.md

 ---
 layout: global
-title: SQL Reserved/Non-Reserved Keywords
+title: Spark SQL Keywords
-displayTitle: SQL Reserved/Non-Reserved Keywords
+displayTitle: Spark SQL Keywords
 ---

+When `spark.sql.parser.ansi.enabled` is true, Spark SQL has two kinds of keywords:
+* Reserved keywords: Keywords that are reserved and can't be used as identifiers for table, view, column, function, alias, etc.
-In Spark SQL, there are 2 kinds of keywords: non-reserved and reserved.
-Non-reserved keywords have a special meaning only in particular contexts and can be used as identifiers (e.g., table names, view names, column names, column aliases, table aliases) in other contexts.
-Reserved keywords can't be used as table alias, but can be used as other identifiers.
+* Non-reserved keywords: Keywords that have a special meaning only in particular contexts and can be used as identifiers in other contexts.
+For example, `SELECT 1 WEEK` is an interval literal, but WEEK can be used as identifiers in other places.

-The list of reserved and non-reserved keywords can change according to the config `spark.sql.parser.ansi.enabled`, which is false by default.
+When `spark.sql.parser.ansi.enabled` is false, Spark SQL has two kinds of keywords:
+* Non-reserved keywords: Same definition as the one when `spark.sql.parser.ansi.enabled=true`.
+* Strict-non-reserved keywords: A strict version of non-reserved keywords, which can not be used as table alias.

+By default `spark.sql.parser.ansi.enabled` is false.

+Below is a list of all the keywords in Spark SQL.

 <table class="table">
   <tr><th rowspan="2" style="vertical-align: middle;"><b>Keyword</b></th><th colspan="2"><b>Spark SQL</b></th><th rowspan="2" style="vertical-align: middle;"><b>SQL-2011</b></th></tr>